“It” at the start of a sentence can stand for a later verb with “to” or “-ing” or “that”

 HOW “it” CAN REPRESENT A FOLLOWING VERB

 When it starts a sentence, it could just be representing an earlier noun (see 28.
 Pronoun Errors), but sometimes, like what and there at the start of a sentence, it will instead warn of something still to come (see 145.
-The Highlighting Use of “What” and 161.
-Presenting Information with “There”).
+Highlighting with “What” Sentences and 161.
+Special Uses of “There” Sentences).
 What it warns of is a verb near the end of the sentence, adapted to perform like a noun.
 We understand as a result that the adapted verb is the “real” subject of the sentence, and it is just its substitute.
 Here are some examples (adapted verbs underlined):

 (a) It is important to observe any changes.